klinecharts/KLineChart/README.md

 [![types](https://badgen.net/npm/types/klinecharts)](types/index.d.ts)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 📈A kline library for browser.
-Support technical indicators and parameter setting, support drawing marker maps, custom styles.
+Support technical indicators and parameter setting, support for graphic markup, custom style.
 ## Browser Support
 The chart is based on canvas.
 In theory, as long as it supports canvas, it is the same on mobile.
 ## Installing